 After two months in the job, your new hires should be ready to start dipping their toes into real work by making sales calls, but make sure they are supported by an experienced staff member in case things go wrong and someone needs to jump in.

-Record these calls and get your new hire to analyze them afterward.
+Record these outbound calls and get your new hire to analyze them afterward.
 Get them to keep track of common objections from prospects and how to overcome these.
-You’ll also be able to see very quickly whether they’ve taken all their training onboard.
+You’ll also be able to see very quickly whether they’ve taken all their training onboard and make assessments regarding their communication skills.

 Now they can start building their own sales pipeline and earning their keep.